ElReyDeLosGorditos/marci-metzger-homes-test/README.md

 # Marci Metzger Realty — Homepage Redesign

 An independent redesign of the Marci Metzger Realty / The Ridge Realty Group homepage, created as a front-end development assignment.

-The goal was not to reproduce the existing website, but to reinterpret its content and visual identity into a more modern, editorial, and conversion- focused real estate experience while preserving the information and imagery provided by the original site.
+The goal was not to reproduce the existing website, but to reinterpret its content and visual identity into a more modern, editorial, and conversion-focused real estate experience while preserving the information and imagery provided by the original site.

-> This is an independent design and development exercise.
-It is not an
-> official website or repository of Marci Metzger Realty or The Ridge Realty
+> **Disclaimer**: This is an independent design and development exercise.
+It is not an official website or repository of Marci Metzger Realty or The Ridge Realty Group.
-> Group.

 ---